cullenjett/quickbase_record/README.md

   * **#delete**
     - Delete the corresponding record in QuickBase
-    - It returns the object's ID if successful or `false` if unsuccessful
+    - It returns the object if successful or `false` if unsuccessful
     ```
       @post = Post.find(1)
       @post.delete